marbarrantescepas/OS-neuroscience/speedblog.md

 # Speed Blog: Open Science Guidebook for Neuroscience

 ## Meet the Team
 Hoiiii!
 We are the [Open Science Working Group](https://anatomy-neurosciences.com/initiatives/openscience/) at Amsterdam UMC's Anatomy and Neuroscience Department.
 We are a diverse team of neuroscientist, including Ph.D. researchers, postdocs, research assistants, and technicians, all united by our passion for advancing the field.
-Our aim is to promote and implement Open Science (OS) practices within research departments focusing on Neurosciences.
+Our aim is to promote and implement Open Science practices within research departments focusing on Neurosciences.

 ![Alt text](https://github.com/marbarrantescepas/OS-neuroscience/blob/main/images/membersOSWG-ANW.png)